madajaju/EmbracingDigitalTransformation/docs/episodes/edt-19/episode.md

 ---
 layout: posts
-title: Using Data as a Strategic Asset
+title: "Using Data as a Strategic Asset"
 number: 19
 permalink: EDT19
 has_children: false
 parent: Episodes
 nav_order: 19
 tags:
     - Data Architecture
     - Data Management
     - Data Strategy

-date:
+date: 2020-09-08
 guests:
     - Darren W Pulsipher

 img: thumbnail.png
-summary: In this episode, Darren Pulsipher, Intel Chief Solution Architect, Public Sector, explores how organizations can move from simply hoarding data to using it as a strategic asset.
+summary: "In this episode, Darren Pulsipher, Intel Chief Solution Architect, Public Sector, explores how organizations can move from simply hoarding data to using it as a strategic asset."
 ---

 {% include soundcloud.html id="edt19" title="#19 Using Data as a Strategic Asset" %}